mk-Guvi/Mongo-Node/README.md

 15.)create post method in postrouter.js to post the data in posts of individual author.

 16.)in authorRouter.js,create the get and post method for authors and import it in index.js with app.use()

+17.)In postrouter.js ,creat a get method for getting individual post using post ID(http://localhost:8080/Posts/5f97cc2f550a972a14ac7932)